edwardfgt/CV/README.md

 **Journals GG** (April 2022 - Ongoing)
 **_Co-founder_**

--   Co-founded a collection of newsletters covering Finance, AI & Crypto with over 25,000 readers and 400,000 total impressions.
+-   Co-founded a collection of newsletters covering Finance, AI & Crypto with over 40,000 readers and 1.5 million total impressions.
--   Analysed data and conducted split tests to improve metrics such as open rates & CTRs
+-   Understanding customer needs through analysing data, conducting split tests and directly engaging with our readers to improve metrics such as open rates & CTRs.
 -   Negotiated with advertisers to bulk-buy ad packages.

 **Anuncia** (March 2020 - April 2022) <br/>